mortenn/BrowserPicker/readme.md

 Tip for Chrome Users: If you are using multiple Chrome profiles, by default if you choose Chrome it will launch in the last profile you launched Chrome with.
 To make it possibe for browser picker to select a profile you can create a new browser for each profile, set the program to the chrome executable, and add a command line argument to specify which profile to launch:
-`--profile-directory=Default` for the first profile, `--profile-directory=Profile 1` for the second profile, and so on.
+`--profile-directory=Default` for the first profile, `--profile-directory="Profile 1"` for the second profile, and so on.

+Please not that arguments with spaces do require "" around them to be properly passed to chrome.

 Under the other tab, you can assign a default browser by domain: